The internet is going to shit and this is the shit list.

 What is enshittification?

 It’s not just you.
-The products you rely on really are getting worse, fast.
-And not by accident.
+The products you rely on really are getting worse, and it isn’t an accident.

 Enshittification /ɛnˌʃɪt.ɪ.fɪˈkeɪ.ʃən/ · noun